Relations between the Kuomintang and the Chinese Communist Party

-Flags of the Chinese Communist Party and the Kuomintang.

-Relations between the Kuomintang and the Chinese Communist Party discusses the relationship between the Kuomintang and the Chinese Communist Party (CCP) throughout their history.
+Relations between the Kuomintang and the Chinese Communist Party discusses the relationship between the Kuomintang (KMT) and the Chinese Communist Party (CCP) throughout their history.

 In 1923, after Kuomintang leader Sun Yat-sen and Soviet representative Adolph Joffe signed the Sun–Joffe Manifesto, and at the request of the Communist International, the CCP members were allowed to join the Kuomintang as individuals as part of the First United Front, but a split occurred in 1927.
 After the split in 1927, the two parties engaged in armed confrontation as part of the Chinese Civil War.
 After the Xi'an Incident, the Kuomintang was forced to ally with the CCP to fight against Japan, which laid the groundwork for the civil war in the future.

 The civil war resumed in 1946 and continued until 1949 when the CCP established the People's Republic of China.
 After 1950, the Kuomintang lost all control of the Chinese mainland.
 The Republic of China government moved to Taiwan and pursued an anti-communist political ideology.
 After that, the two sides engaged in armed confrontation for many years and competed for the right to represent China at the international level.
 After Taiwan achieved democratic transformation and the Kuomintang lost power for the first time in 2000, it started improving relations with the Communist Party.
 After the first meeting between the leaders of the two parties in 2005, the relationship between the two parties became one of the communication channels between China and Taiwan in cross-strait relations.